-Cytogenetic testing is performed on samples obtained in utero via amniocentesis or by chorionic villus sampling to identify a fetus with chromosomal abnormalities, such as Trisomy 21 in Down syndrome.
+Cytogenetic testing is performed in pregnancy on samples obtained in utero via amniocentesis or by chorionic villus sampling to identify a fetus with chromosomal abnormalities, such as trisomy 21 in Down syndrome.

 Cytogenetic testing is often used in paediatrics in an attempt to identify the underlying cause for developmental disorders or congenital defects.
 A diagnosis can be a huge relief to the families of affected children and will allow counselling regarding appropriate management and prognosis.

-Cytogenetic testing is used in haematological cancers such as chronic myeloid leukaemia (CML) where a specific reciprocal translocation between chromosome 22 and 9 results in the Philadelphia chromosome, which is present in 95% of cases.
+Cytogenetic testing is used in haematological cancers such as chronic myeloid leukaemia where a specific reciprocal translocation between chromosomes 22 and 9 results in the Philadelphia chromosome, that is present in 95% of cases.

-Cytogenetic testing can offer diagnosis and help with long-term management of relevant diseases.
-It also allows genetic counselling for the parents about the risk in any future pregnancies and in some cases, guides the geneticist as to whether to test other family members.
+Cytogenetic testing can offer diagnosis and help with the long-term management of relevant diseases.
+It also allows genetic counselling for the patient or their parents about the related risk in any future pregnancies and, in some cases, guides the geneticist as to whether to test other family members.